The following are several critical areas that institutional investors should thoughtfully consider.

 Consultant Competition in Asset Management

-Alternatives within Defined Contribution Plans
+Alternatives Within Defined Contribution Plans

 Outsourced CIO (OCIO)

-Exchange-Traded Funds (ETF’s)
+Exchange-Traded Funds (ETFs)

 Pension Plan De-Risking